htso/Algo-Strategy-Backtesting/README.md

     setwd(system.file(package="PBO"))
     demo(Tutorial)

+## Documentation
+Just like any R package, type `?function` at command line will bring up the function's help page.
+I invested a lot of effort in explaining what each function does.

 ## WARNING
 As in many other combinatoric problems, the scale of computation and memory requirement grow exponentially with the number of partitions.
 It is recommended that `S` be set to no more than 20.